PierreSenellart/provsql/doc/TODO/safe-query-followups.md

 that Layer C would compute for symmetric COUNT over Bernoulli leaves is exactly the closed form the discrete-RV analytic evaluator would deliver generically.

+## Hierarchical-detector follow-ups

+The FD-aware safe-query rewriter currently lands six extensions on top of the base hierarchical-CQ detector : constant-selection elimination, PK / NOT-NULL UNIQUE FDs from the catalog, deterministic-relation transparency, PK-unifiable self-joins, FD closure on the union-find (detector-only), and disjoint-constant self-joins.
+See :cfile:`src/safe_query.c` and the dev-doc *Safe-Query Rewriter* section for the implementation; the foundational papers (Dalvi & Suciu 2007 ;
+Gatterbauer & Suciu 2015 ; Suciu, Olteanu, Ré & Koch 2011) are linked
+from the website's *Foundational Works* listing.

+The items below were surfaced during that work and deliberately deferred for a future slice.

+- **FD-induced nested rewrite (function/free split).**  The current FD closure accepts every query whose FD-reduced atom-sets are pairwise nested-or-disjoint *and* whose existing single-level wrap is already read-once.
+When the FD closure splits the atoms into a *function layer* (PK-determined relations) and a *free layer* (no FD on them) and the function layer indexes into the free layer, the single-level wrap duplicates each function-layer atom's `provsql` across the per-row `gate_times`, breaking the read-once invariant.
+The canonical motivating case is the composition of constant-selection elimination with a PK on the same relation : a constant pinning combined with a PK that determines another column collapses an atom that neither pass handles in isolation.
+  The nested rewrite would emit function-layer atoms as independent `gate_plus` subqueries Cartesian-joined with the free-layer at the top, factoring each function-layer token out as a single OR'd input.  *Deferred per the cost/payoff ordering : the triangle-with-two-PKs pattern is real but not common, the implementation cost is meaningful (250+ lines of rewriter surgery, careful interaction-testing with multi-component and inner-group paths), and the existing FD closure already lands the most common shapes through the constant-selection pass's multi-component routing for pinned atoms.
+Revisit only after a real workload surfaces a triangle-with-two-PKs pattern that the existing rewrite cannot handle.*

+- **Self-joins without PK or constant rescue.**  Symmetric closure `R(x, y), R(y, x)`, path-of-length-2 `R(x, y), R(y, z)`, and similar shapes remain hard.
+Neither the PK-unification pass nor the disjoint-constant certification fires : there is no key whose columns are equated pairwise, and the constant predicates either don't exist or aren't pairwise disjoint.
+Resolving the read-once question for these shapes requires either Monet-style intensional dDNNF construction (see the Möbius / Monet entry above) or proper handling of the full Dalvi & Suciu 2012 JACM dichotomy for UCQs (which subsumes self-joins implicitly via the lattice-of-valuations criterion).  *Deferred : both directions are larger projects than the FD-aware extensions combined, and the workloads where the symmetric-closure / path shapes show up tend to be recursive-query territory that ProvSQL's CQ-only rewriter already excludes.*

+- **Soft keys.**  Functional dependencies that hold probabilistically rather than absolutely, per Jha, Rastogi & Suciu (PODS 2008).
+Separate axis from schema FDs : the rewrite would have to weight each FD's consequent by its observed reliability rather than assume it holds in every world.  *Deferred ; revisit if a real workload makes the case.*

+- **FD chases through views and CTAS-derived relations.**  The PK-FD pass is currently restricted to FROM lists of base relations.
+  Extending it through views and `CREATE TABLE AS` -derived tables needs the TID/BID classifier in the TID/BID-propagation section above to mature (in particular : independent-TID join inference, view descent, and the inter-relation correlation registry that tracks ancestry to refuse unsafe FROM lists).  *Deferred until that work lands ; the CTAS-correlation trap on deterministic atoms (`CREATE TABLE foo AS SELECT * FROM <tracked>` without `add_provenance`) is the most visible symptom.*

+- **Data-safe plans.**  FDs that hold on the *instance* but not in the schema, per Jha, Olteanu & Suciu (EDBT 2010).
+Larger project ; the rewrite would need to certify the FD against the actual data before trusting it.
+Separate from the schema-FD-aware analysis the FD closure currently implements.  *Deferred ; revisit only with a clearly-motivated use case.*